Clean Up The Lake

 We all know Lake Tahoe for its blue hues and unparalleled clarity, but what if we told you the lake has a dirty secret?
 After decades as one of the most popular recreation destinations in the country, a scary amount of trash was discovered under the surface.

 The Tahoe Fund teamed up with Clean Up The Lake SCUBA dive team to embark on a year-long extraordinary effort to recover submerged litter around all 72-miles of Lake Tahoe’s shoreline.
 The effort launched in May 2021 and was completed in May 2022.
-In total, the dive team collected 24,797 pieces of litter from the Lake, bringing the total weight removed to 25,281 pounds.
+In total, the dive team collected 24,797 pieces of litter from the lake, bringing the total weight removed to 25,281 pounds.
+The divers are now back in the lake, targeting litter hot spots in deeper waters.

 Thanks to an amazing partnership with Tahoe Blue Vodka, made with Tahoe’s crystal clear water, every dollar contributed to this project was matched by Tahoe Blue Vodka up to $100,000.
 Vail Resorts also generously donated $25,000 in support of this program as did more than 135 donors, helping us to exceed our goal of $200,000 for this project.